Charlottesville City Council Meeting Procedures

 - Agenda and background materials for upcoming City Council meetings shall be made available for public review in the Clerk of Council’s Office and on the City’s website concurrent with Council’s receipt of the same, and no later than Wednesday before the meeting.

-- Any materials in addition to the background materials shall be distributed to the Council by the Clerk of Council no later than Friday before the meeting.
+- Any materials in addition to the background materials shall be distributed to the Council by the Clerk of Council no later than three (3) days before the regular City Council meeting or any joint meeting with Albemarle County, Planning Commission, advisory group or additional work-session outside of the Regular Meeting Schedule.
 Council may defer any item for which all relevant information has not been provided in a timely manner.

 C. Mayor as Presiding Officer